cjmartin/launchcalendar.org/_posts/2025-05-10-falcon-9-starlink-group-15-3.md

     video_id: 3atVfcbnKJA
 images: []
 ---
-Starlink Group 15-3 is scheduled to launch from SLC-4E at Vandenberg Space Force Base on May 9 at 5:00 PM PDT (00:00 UTC May 10), after prior weather delays.
-The mission uses Falcon 9 booster B1081 on its 14th flight, deploying 26 Starlink v2 Mini satellites to a 70° inclined low Earth orbit, and will attempt a landing on 'Of Course I Still Love You' in the Pacific.
-This launch contributes to extending Starlink coverage, especially for underserved communities such as East Carroll Parish, Louisiana, under SpaceX's increased FAA permit at Vandenberg.
-The launch will be webcast live by SpaceX and media outlets.
+Delayed by weather, Starlink Group 15-3 is scheduled for May 10, 2025 from Vandenberg's SLC-4E.
+The mission will place 26 Starlink v2 Mini satellites—possibly including Direct-to-Cell variants—into a 70° inclined orbit, using Falcon 9 booster B1081 on its 14th flight and landing on the droneship 'Of Course I Still Love You.'
+This launch expands Starlink's coverage, especially for underserved communities such as East Carroll Parish, Louisiana, with support from SpaceX's increased FAA permit at Vandenberg.
+Previous missions have mixed satellite types per launch.
+Webcast coverage will be provided by SpaceX and media outlets.